MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamTemplateList.md

 PS C:> (Get-CsTeamTemplateList -PublicTemplateLocale en-US) | where ChannelCount -GT 3
 ```

-Returns all en-US templates that have 3 channels within the universe of templates the admin’s tenant has access to.
+Returns all en-US templates that have 3 channels within the universe of templates the admin's tenant has access to.

 ## PARAMETERS